 Michael De Rouin and Richard Whitney became equity partners in the firm charged with upholding the firm’s strong tradition of high quality, client-focused architectural design.

-The firm named James Broughton, AIA and Steven McFadden to the position of Design Principal, furthering the firm’s effort to develop the company’s reputation as a design force in Chicago architecture.
+The firm named James Broughton, AIA and Steven McFadden Principals and Design Directors, furthering the firm’s effort to develop the company’s reputation as a design force in Chicago architecture.